Documentation

 Now, finally, let's talk about the tiny bit of data that gets squeezed out the other end of all this insanity.

 IV.
-The Research Page
+The Ideas Page

 If you have the need to add some complexity to this process, or to apply your own sorting and weighting schemes, there's an API call (/latest) that returns all of the most recent day's data, in JSON or CSV format, for your nerdy pleasure.